When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Unlimited Data YES YES

 With its split tunneling feature, you can choose which apps and websites go through the VPN for ultimate control.
-And, there's no need to worry about usage limits – you'll enjoy unlimited server switches, bandwidth, and data for complete peace of mind.
+And there's no need to worry about usage limits – you'll enjoy unlimited server switches, bandwidth, and data for complete peace of mind.

-Threat Manager, its built-in anti-tracking system, safeguards you from malicious websites, trackers, and even pesky ads.
-As an added bonus, you get ExpressVPN Keys, a premium password manager included free with your subscription, so you can manage all your logins securely in one place.
+A built-in anti-tracking system called 'Threat Manager' also safeguards you from malicious websites and trackers.
+It works alongside an ad blocker, including basic parental controls for safer browsing.
+As an added bonus, you also get ExpressVPN Keys, a premium password manager included free with your subscription, so you can secure all your logins in one place.
+Dedicated IPs are also available as an add-on.

 Surfshark - (Score 9/10)